 6. The manner of selecting positions of horses at the post shall be by lot and shall be made at the time a horse’s entry is submitted to the website.

-7. There must be a minimum of 5 horses entered into a race for it to take place.
+7. There must be a minimum of 4 horses entered into a race for it to take place. (paddock dq’s bringing the race to 3 horses or ponies will be cancelled)

 a.
 Registrations are limited to two (2) horses per race per Owner.
 Ownership of a horse under a lease contract does not transfer to the lessee or user of the horse in ABC.
 All horses must be registered under the ultimate owner of the horse.

 b.
 A second registration may be opened at the discretion of the Race Commissioner.